Simversity/literature/docs/orm.md

 ```

 ###insert
 Insert one or many documents into a collection.
-Always returns a List of _ids that were inserted.
+Always returns a List of 1 or more _ids that were inserted.

 Definition:
 ```